ejson03/Ansible-Application/README.md

 Ansible can only run on Linux Distributed Operating Systems

-If you already possess either of the above operating system platofrms you can skip the below procedure
+If you already possess either of the above operating system platforms you can skip the below procedure

 * Setup Vagrant Environment
   1. Install Vagrant and virtualbox